Genus zero modular operad and absolute Galois group: Introduction

-The goal of this article is to start replacing in this picture the tower of coverings of $\PC^1$ by another geometric object: {\it genus zero modular operad,} or, more precisely, its categorical version, developed in our recent preprint\, \cite{CoMa}.
+The goal of this article is to start replacing in this picture the tower of coverings of $\mathbb{P}^1$ by another geometric object: the {\it genus zero modular operad,} or, more precisely, its categorical version, developed in our recent article~\cite{CoMa}.

 To achieve this goal, we must suggest one more object, upon which $Gal ({\overline{\Q}} /\Q)$ acts, in this operadic environment.
-The simplest version of it consists of all points in $\M_{0,n}(\overline{\Q})$, and respective maps induced by operadic morphisms, but it is too trivial and too large for useful applications.
+The simplest version of it consists of all points in $\M_{0,n}({\overline{\Q}})$, and respective maps induced by operadic morphisms, but it is too trivial and too large for useful applications.

 Its much smaller and possibly interesting version consists of moduli points of all {\it maximally degenerated genus zero stable curves with marked points} (strata of dimension zero).